Zach-Pate/Become-App/README.md

     *   Improved gesture handling to prevent conflicts between dragging and long-pressing.
     *   Fixed a bug that prevented single instances of repeating events from being deleted correctly.
     *   Reverted the time entry system to use time wheels instead of text fields.
-    *   Added a permanent red box around the current date in the date selector.
+    *   Replaced the red box around the current date with a more subtle red dot indicator.
     *   Fixed a bug that prevented events from being created on dates other than the currently selected date.
     *   Fixed a bug where events created on a different day would be displayed at the wrong time.